-Checking Him Out is a gay romance (M/M romance, if you like), so fair warning is given here about the sexual content in most of the instalments.
+Checking Him Out is LGBTQIA romance (Books 1–3 inclusive: M/M romance; Book 4: bi/queer romance), so fair warning is given here about the sexual content in most of the instalments.
 If you prefer contemporary, non-explicit stuff, Hiding Out and The Making Of Us are both non-explicit, or why not try Hiding Behind The Couch?

 Checking Him Out - book one - is available for free!

 Checking Him Out For the Holidays - a short festive novella

-Hiding Out - a novella featuring George, Josh and Libby from Hiding Behind The Couch meet Matty and Noah from Checking Him Out
+Hiding Out - a novella - George, Josh and Libby from Hiding Behind The Couch meet Matty and Noah from Checking Him Out

 Taking Him On - book two - Noah and Matty's story.